 The Sony WF-XB700 only support Bluetooth, so they can't be used for wired gaming.

-The Sony WF-XB700 are acceptable for phone calls.
+The Sony WF-XB700 aren't bad for phone calls.
 While their microphone makes your voice sound thin and muffled, the person on the other end of the line should still be able to understand you.
-They also do a good job passively isolating noise despite the fact that they don't have an ANC feature.
-On the downside, the integrated microphone has trouble separating your voice from ambient noises even in moderately noisy environments.
+They also do a good job passively isolating noise even though they don't have an ANC feature.
+Unfortunately, the integrated microphone has trouble separating your voice from ambient noises, even in moderately noisy environments.

-The Sony WF-XB700 are decently stylish in-ears with a slightly bulky, oblong design.
+The Sony WFXB700 are in-ears with a slightly bulky, oblong design.
 The buds are also quite large and stick out from the ears.
 They come in two colors: blue and black.

-The Sony WF-XB700, like most truly wireless in-ears, have outstanding portability.
-You can easily transport these headphones when you're on the go as they fit easily into bags, purses, and pockets.
+The Sony WFXB700, like most truly wireless in-ears, have fantastic portability.
+You can easily take them with you on-the-go because they're small enough to fit into pockets, purses, and bags easily.
 They also come with a charging case.

-The Sony WF-XB700 have a good case.
-It's a little bit smaller than the case for the Sony WF-1000XM3 Truly Wireless, and it can easily fit into purses, pockets, and bags.
-The hard case can protect the buds from damage, and it can also be used to charge the buds when you're on the go.
+The Sony WFXB700 come with a good case.
+It's a little bit smaller than the case for the Sony WF-1000XM3 Truly Wireless, and it can easily fit into most purses, pockets, and bags.
+The hard case can protect the buds from damage, and it can also be used to charge them when you're on the go.

-Overall, these in-ears are decently stable.
-It can be difficult to get a good seal for a stable fit, especially if you have smaller ears.
-However, once you get a good seal, they shouldn't fall out of your ears during casual use or low-intensity activities like walking.
-Unfortunately, they don't have any stability fins or ear hooks, which can help make earbuds more stable.
+The Song WF-XB700 are decently stable in-ears.
+They're stable if you can get a good seal, but that can be hard, especially if you have smaller ears.
+Once you do, they shouldn't fall out of your ears during casual use or low-intensity movement like walking.
+However, they don't have any features like stability fins or ear hooks that can help make headphones more stable.
 If you're looking for more stable Bluetooth in-ears, consider the Sennheiser CX 400BT True Wireless.